davidlaewen/compiler-construction/README.md

 Extension:
 - [ ] Anonymous functions (lambda notation)
 - [ ] Custom algebraic data types?
-- [ ] Custom typeclasses
+- [ ] Custom typeclasses with dictionary passing
 - [ ] Further ideas

 Pretty printing:
 - [ ] Printer helpers for parentheses, brackets and braces
 - [ ] Possibly refactor with `Prettyprinter` library
-- [ ] Add pretty printer for `TypeAST`
+- [x] Add pretty printer for `TypeAST`

 QoL:
-- [ ] Tarjan's algorithm for fun decl ordering and grouping for mutual recursion
+- [x] Tarjan's algorithm for fun decl ordering and grouping for mutual recursion
 - [ ] Automatic insertion of `return` statements for Void functions
 - [ ] Improve parser errors
 - [x] Location data in AST for use in errors